-If you are a U.S. citizen or permanent resident and thinking about petitioning for a family member who wants to immigrate, you may be wondering what happens if you change your mind.
-What if something changes -- perhaps in your relationship with the foreign-born family member, or your financial ability to sponsor the person -- and you no longer want to help your relative immigrate to the United States?
+If you are a U.S. citizen or lawful permanent resident thinking about petitioning for a foreign-born family member who wants to immigrate, you might be wondering what happens if you change your mind.
+What if something changes—perhaps your relationship with the person falls apart, or your income goes down and you can't afford to sponsor them—will you be able to back out?

 The answer depends on how far along you and your relative are in the immigration process, as detailed below.

-Even after USCIS has approved the visa petition for your relative, you can still withdraw it until and unless:
+Even after USCIS has approved the I-130 petition for your relative, you can still withdraw it if you act quickly, ideally before either:

 Just send the same sort of letter described above to the USCIS office that approved your I-130 petition.

-For example, if you allege that the immigrant married you for a green card rather than for love, USCIS may want to make sure that you weren't actually a willing, perhaps paid participant in this scam.
+For example, if you allege that the immigrant married you for a green card rather than for love, USCIS might want to make sure that you weren't actually a willing, perhaps paid participant in this scam.
 (Penalties for marriage fraud can be severe.)

 Telling USCIS why you changed your mind can be risky for two reasons.
-First, there can be penalties – including jail time and fines – if you lied on the visa petition.
-Second, USCIS might use information that you share with it to deny a petition that you file in the future – for the same or a different relative.
+First, there can be penalties, including jail time and fines, if you lied on the I-130 petition.
+Second, USCIS might use information that you share with it to deny a petition that you file in the future for the same or a different relative.

-But if you withdraw your petition for reasons unrelated to fraud or misrepresentation – for example, your relationship has changed or you can't afford to sponsor your relative anymore.
+But what if you withdraw your petition for reasons unrelated to fraud or misrepresentation?
+Let's say, for example, that your relationship has changed or you can't afford to sponsor your relative anymore.
 In such situations, you should feel free to ask USCIS to cancel the petition.
-You shouldn't have any problems if you decide to file another relative petition in the future.
+What's more, you shouldn't have any problems if you decide to file another family-based immigration petition in the future.